Behind closed doors (sport)

-The term "behind closed doors" is used in several sports, to describe matches played where spectators are not allowed in the stadium to watch.
-The reasons for this may include punishment for a team found guilty of a certain act in the past, stadium safety problems, public health concerns, or to prevent potentially dangerous clashes between rival supporters.
-In football, it is predicated by articles 7, 12 and 24 of FIFA's disciplinary code.
+The term "behind closed doors" is used in several sports to describe matches played where spectators are not allowed in the stadium or venue to watch.
+A match played in this manner is also referred to as a crowdless game.
+Because ticket sales generally constitute a substantial proportion of total revenues in most professional sports as well as in certain elite competitions of many amateur sports, it is rare for such games to be off limits to paying members of the general public.
+When such instances do occur, it is usually for reasons outside the participating teams' control.
+These may include as a punishment or remedy for a participating team, stadium safety problems, preventing potentially dangerous clashes between rival supporters, wider safety concerns like a riot or other civil disturbances, or public health concerns like the COVID-19 pandemic.

-Crowdless games are a rare occurrence in professional sports.
-When they do occur, it is usually the result of events beyond the control of the teams or fans, such as weather-related concerns, public health concerns, or wider civil disturbances unrelated to the game.
-For instance, the COVID-19 pandemic caused most sports leagues around the world to be played behind closed doors.

 Examples

 Brazil

 In Brazil, the practice of games without public access is known as "closed gates" (in Portuguese, portões fechados), even referred as such in the Brazilian Football Confederation's rulebook.
 Once it was applied to a whole tournament: two rounds of the Campeonato Catarinense second division in 2014 were behind closed doors because the competing clubs did not deliver the security checks for their stadiums.
 Sanitary reasons dictated the restriction in 2009, where two games of the Série D were played behind closed doors due to the H1N1 flu pandemic.